jonasschneider/momentum/README.md

 I performe somed totally unscientific tests over a local network accessing the example app in `examples/config.ru` from a media center-style box running Debian.
 Times were measured using the Chrome DOM inspector.
 The app in question displays a bare-bones HTML page, which in turn loads 3 javascripts from the server, each with a size of 100KB.
+To test SPDY, Chrome was started with the `--use-spdy=no-ssl` flag, which forces all connections to be SPDY.
+This means that SPDY negotiation is not included in the benchmark.
+Traditional benchmark approaches using tools like `ab` fail for two reasons.
+First, because there is no equivalent for SPDY, and second, because SPDY is not optimized for raw request benchmarking, but instead focuses on the results given by real browsers

 This project is in development.
 The results are, to be honest, horrible.
 This is unacceptable given the fact that one of the main goals of SPDY is to improve loading times, and so performance is a main goal for the Momentum project.
-It has to be said that Thin is a very fast competitor that is, however, unable to handle slow clients gracefully.
+To defend the Momentum results a bit: Thin is a very fast competitor, but is unable to handle slow clients gracefully without a reverse proxy in front of it.
 Also, the results could have been very different had the test been performed over the internet.
 Over a local connection, the advantage of the single connection is negated by the protocol overhead, making the multi-connection approach faster.

 <table>
   <thead>
     <tr>
       <th>&nbsp;</th>
-      <th>examples/deferred_server.rb</th>
-      <th>thin</th>
+      <th>_Accelerate_</th>
+      <th>_Deferred_</th>
+      <th>Thin</th>
     </tr>
   </thead>